 The East African Safari Rally got underway on Thursday afternoon (11 April) with 100 starters leaving Nairobi on the first stage to Mount Kenya.

-The East African Safari Rally got underway on Thursday afternoon (11 April) with 100 starters leaving Nairobi on the first stage to Mount Kenya.
+Background: The East African Safari Rally got underway on Thursday afternoon (11 April) with 100 starters leaving Nairobi on the first stage to Mount Kenya.
 It is the 22 nd time the prestigious rally has been run, but as night fell, freak rain and a thunderstorm left all but the first fifteen cars stranded in mud 150 miles (250 kilometers) out side Nairobi.

 The early race leader was the Finnish driver Timo Makinen, driving a works-entered Peugeot 504, followed by Sweden's Ove Andersson, also in a 504.
 The placing were announced after rally officials had decided that penalty points incurred in the flooded sector, between Musoinoke and Meru control stages, would be waived.